 Mulberry Silkworm Rearing and Farming

-Sericulture is an agro-based industry, and it deals with mulberry culture and silkworm rearing.
-The rearing of silkworm involves the following steps.
+Sericulture is an agro-based industry that deals with mulberry culture and silkworm rearing.
+The rearing of silkworms involves the following steps:

 - Preparation of rearing silkworm.

 - Collection of race.